hiemb/scan_image_slicer/README.md

 - Address missing input/output paths as prompted by editing the default config file.

 #### 3. Test Mode:
 - Use the test mode to fine-tune image detection.
-Remember to **save** your detection parameters for optimal results.
+Remember to **save** your detection parameters.

         scan-image-slicer --test-mode --add-random 5